Posts by Marco Tusa

 It is exciting to be here, meeting again old friends and ex colleagues, but also exciting for what seems the start of a very significant conference fro MySQL.
 I really enjoy the introductions done from Edward Screven and Thomas Ulin.
 Edward highlight the fact that MySQL is increasing his presence in the market and in the community.
 This could be also thanks to the unbelievable effort done by Oracle in keeping his production cycle on target.

 Here is the latest MySQL news.

 Why this article?
 First, I had fun digging in the code.
-Then, I was reading about the future improvements for MySQL 5.6, and of some current in 5.5.
-Most of them are well covered by people with more expertise than me, so I read, but after a while I became curious, I read the code, and did tests.
+Then, I was reading about the future improvements for MySQL 5.6 and about some currently in 5.5.
+Most of them are well covered by people with more expertise than me.
+So I read, but after a while I became curious, read the code, and performed tests.
 I was looking at how the new Purge thread mechanism work and its implications.
-Here’s what I found,
+Here’s what I found.